yaaccount/pytelnem/README.md

 # pytelnem
 Telegram bot = python cgi with sqlite + javascript nem-sdk over zerorpc

+### Disclaimer:
+* I am not planning to develop this further beyond bug fixing.
+It is quick and dirty code finished in a hurry and it seems to be serving its purpose well.
+For new features, I would recommend to write this from scratch using different technologies - https://github.com/aleixmorgadas/nem-library-ts and https://github.com/felipebergamin/api-telegram-bot are easy to integrate (+ lighttpd mod_proxy to forward https from 443 to 3000)

 ### NOTES:
 * telegram webhook requires https